Setnr/carla-driving-simulator/README.md

 	* RangeReduction_IntervallDegradation (How the Intervall will change between failures)
 	* RangeReduction_DurationDegradation (How the Duration will change between failures)
 	* RangeReduction_RangeReductionValue (The Ammount the RadarRange gets decresed (in Meter))
+* __Detect Nonexisting Points__
+	* DetectNonExistingPoints_Start (time when the first appearence of non exsisting Points will happen)
+	* DetectNonExistingPoints_Intervall (Intervall when those failures will appear)
+	* DetectNonExistingPoints_Duration (Duration how long non existing points will appear)
+	* DetectNonExistingPoints_IntervallDegradation (How the Intervall will change between failures)
+	* DetectNonExistingPoints_DurationDegradation (How the Duration will change between failures)
+	* DetectNonExistingPoints_AmmountDetections (How many False Detections will be added)
+	* DetectNonExistingPoints_HorFOVFlag (Flag to specify where Points will appear Horizontally)
+	* DetectNonExistingPoints_VertFOVFlag (Flag to specify where Points will appear Vertically)

 ## Usage